 1. Surf at St Clair Beach

-St Clair beach provides consistent surfing with good beach break peaks.
-Of course, it’s free if you own your own surf getup but wetsuit and board hire is reasonable at around NZ$40.
+St Clair beach provides consistent surfing with good beach breaks.
+Of course, it’s free if you own your own surf getup but wetsuit and board hire are reasonable at around NZ$40.
 Otherwise, it’s a great place to go for a stroll.

 2. See penguins, seals, sea lions, albatross, kiwis, parrots and more!

 It seems that Dunedin is a magnet for the world’s rarest wildlife, many of which you can spot while you are walking along the beach – especially along the Otago Peninsula.
 Remember to give the wildlife space if you spot any – the Otago Peninsula is home to some extremely rare wildlife.
 It’s a free thing to do in Dunedin if you go out wildlife spotting yourself but for your best chances of spotting wildlife, we recommend taking a wildlife tour.
 Find some of the wildlife locations in 8 Best Places to See Penguins in New Zealand and 14 Best Places to See Seals in New Zealand.

 3. Signal Hill Walk